The Beshear Plan: Our Children, Our Promise

 The Beshear Plan improves the Kentucky Children's Health Insurance Program (KCHIP), which provides children's health insurance to low and middle-income families who qualify.

 The Beshear Plan greatly increases the commonwealth's outreach efforts to find, enroll and keep eligible children in the program.
-It also increases education to enrolled families about what benefits are available to them through KCHIP.
-The Beshear Plan also removes a barrier that required applying families to have a face-to-face interview with a caseworker before their children could enroll.
-Parents must still verify their income to prove eligibility.
+It also increases education to enrolled families about the benefits available to them through KCHIP.
+The Beshear Plan also removes a barrier that required applying families to have a face-to-face interview with a caseworker before their children can enroll.
+Parents still must verify their income eligibility.

 Why The Beshear Plan?

 Children need health insurance.
-There are an estimated 67,000 children in Kentucky eligible for KCHIP or Medicaid who are not enrolled.
-The Beshear Plan is part of a much larger answer to identify and insure all Kentucky children who are eligible.
+An estimated 67,000 children in Kentucky are eligible for KCHIP or Medicaid who are not enrolled.
+The Beshear Plan is part of a much larger answer to identify and insure all eligible Kentucky children.